nvngroup/pitu/DOCUMENTATION-en.md

 - Implement backup and recovery strategies for Signal sessions
 - Ensure high availability and resilience in distributed environments

-If not defined, the default is to use Baileys' internal implementation, which already meets most use cases.
+If not defined, the default is to use Pitu' internal implementation, which already meets most use cases.

 > Tip: Only change this function if you really need advanced control over Signal key storage.
 For most bots and integrations, the default implementation is sufficient and secure.

 ## Message Management

-Message management is one of the main features of Baileys Socket, allowing you to send, edit, delete, quote, react, and download media programmatically.
+Message management is one of the main features of Pitu Socket, allowing you to send, edit, delete, quote, react, and download media programmatically.
 Below are the most common operations, practical examples, and usage tips.

 ### Sending Messages